AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `addPersonToTeam tn/Development Team p/3` adds the 3rd person in the displayed list to the "Development Team".
+* `addToTeam tn/Development Team p/3` adds the 3rd person in the displayed list to the "Development Team".
-* `addPersonToTeam tn/Alpha Squad p/1` adds the 1st person to the "Alpha Squad" team.
+* `addToTeam tn/Alpha Squad p/1` adds the 1st person to the "Alpha Squad" team.

 ### Removing a person from a team : `removePersonFromTeam`